NicklasVraa/LiX/readme.md

 ---
 ## 4. Plans <a name="plans"></a>
-- Add more font-setters for title, subtitle, etc.
 - Further simplify table syntax and add more types.
 - Create syntax highlighter for VSCode.
 - Make it possible to sort table of contents alphabetically.